-This article describes steps one can take to install and use ImpressPages on Ubuntu Linux with Nginx support.
+This article describes the steps to install and use ImpressPages on Ubuntu Linux with Nginx support.

 For more on ImpressPages, please visit its home page